bryce-schultz/stack-vm/README.md

 ### How to build

-mkdir build && cd build && cmake .. && cmake -build .
+`mkdir build && cd build && cmake .. && make`